bernardogarza/bernardogarza/README.md

 ### Hi there 👋

-My name is [Bernardo Garza](https://www.linkedin.com/in/bernardo-g-landa/) and I am a Web developer with a keen interest in learning new technologies and perfecting my current skills.
-I am passionate about design, good looking UI, and functional UX.
+My name is [Bernardo Garza](https://www.linkedin.com/in/bernardo-g-landa/) and web developer with a strong interest in learning new front end technologies and perfecting my current skills.
+I am interested in teams valuing quality, and clean code principles.

 I have experience working remotely and pair programming.
 I have developed several web apps that can be used by companies by implementing their branding.